opentable/octopress/source/_posts/2013-08-05-using-vagrant-to-work-with-elasticsearch-on-your-local-machine.markdown

     	end
 	end

-This effectively tells Vagrant to create 3 instances of ElasticSearch using the Puppet configuration (as above).
-Each ElasticSearch node is given it's own IP.
+This effectively tells Vagrant to create three instances of ElasticSearch using the Puppet configuration (as above).
+Each ElasticSearch node is given its own IP.
 Thanks to ElasticSearch using Multicast and Unicast discovery, it is able to find other nodes on the network and create a cluster.
 By running a similar url as before, '**http://192.168.1.10:9200/_cluster/health?pretty**', we can now see that the cluster looks as follows:

 	{
   		"cluster_name" : "elasticsearch",